mxashlynn/Parquet/README.md

 1. To provide a foundation for games developed in C# stacks;
 2. To provide a learning exercise for the lead developer.

-Due to goal 2, no attempt has been made to design the most elegant, effecient, general-purpose, or powerful library possible.
+Due to goal 2, no attempt has been made to design the most elegant, efficient, general-purpose, or powerful library possible.
 What has been attempted is a cleanly-coded, clearly-documented, easily maintainable class library.

 # Features